How to watch the 2018 Oscars Best Picture nominees online

 “Call Me By Your Name,” “Darkest Hour,” “Dunkirk,” “Get Out,” “Lady Bird,” “The Shape of Water” and “Three Billboards Outside Ebbing, Missouri” are all available for purchase through Amazon Video, Google Play, iTunes and YouTube Movies.

-If you don’t want to own “Dunkirk,” which is up for eight Oscars, you can also rent the movie via those same platforms.
+If you don’t want to own “Darkest Hour” or “Dunkirk,” you can also rent the movies via those same platforms.

 The box office smash “Get Out” is also available to stream if you have HBO Go or HBO Now.